luisdiogo2071317/azure-docs.pt-pt/articles/networking/connectivty-interoperability-data-plane.md

     Trace complete.

-###<a name="path-to-branch-vnet-on-premises-location-1-and-remote-vnet"></a>Caminho para a qual ramificar VNet, no local a VNet de 1 de local e remoto
+### <a name="path-to-the-branch-vnet-on-premises-location-1-and-the-remote-vnet"></a>Caminho para o ramo VNet, no local a 1 de localização e a VNet remota

-Conforme discutimos antes na análise de plano de controle, a localização no local-1 tem sem visibilidade para o ramo VNet, no local localização-1 e a VNet remota pela configuração de rede.
+À medida que abordamos a [controlar a análise de plano][Control-Analysis], tem de 1 de localização no local sem visibilidade para o ramo VNet, a 1 de localização no local ou para a VNet remota pela configuração de rede.

-##<a name="data-path-from-remote-vnet"></a>Caminho de dados a partir de VNet remota
+## <a name="data-path-from-the-remote-vnet"></a>Caminho de dados a partir da VNet remota

-###<a name="path-to-hub-vnet"></a>Caminho para a VNet do Hub
+### <a name="path-to-the-hub-vnet"></a>Caminho para a VNet do hub

+Traceroute de saída da VNet remota a uma VM no hub de que vnet é mostrado aqui:

     C:\Users\rb>tracert 10.10.30.4